Olive Garden Parmesan Roasted Asparagus: A Discontinued Favorite

 This copycat Olive Garden recipe has asparagus simply grilled with a little dressing of oil and a sprinkling of salt.
 I added a squeeze of lemon juice just to bring out the flavor of the asparagus.

-• If the spears are very large, consider using a vegetable peeler on them.
+2. If the spears are huge, consider using a vegetable peeler on them.
 By shaving off the outside layer of the asparagus you remove the woody portion of large spears.

-• Drizzle oil over the spears, and toss them around enough to cover them with a thin film of oil.
+3. Drizzle oil over the spears and toss them gently to coat them with a thin layer of oil.
 You need to add oil to protect the spears while cooking.

 roasted asparagus on a baking sheet